Prince William Conservation Alliance

 Thanks to the many people who install and tend nesting boxes, Bluebird populations are growing.
 You can help and have a great time too!

-We are helping keep Bluebirds common and maintain biodiversity at Merrimac Farm and Chinn Park.
-We have 11 nesting boxes at Chinn Park and 16 at Merrimac Farm.
+We are helping keep Bluebirds common at Merrimac Farm and Chinn Park.
+We have 14 nesting boxes at Chinn Park, 16 at Merrimac Farm and 9 at Veteran's Park.
 Bluebird Trail volunteer monitors check the boxes to make sure all is well and record information about what's happening in each nesting box.

 Bluebirds are a dramatic environmental success story.
 In the 1960's and 1970's, habitat losses, pesticides (including DDT) and competition from introduced species resulted in the loss of suitable nesting sites and decreased populations of Bluebirds.